-New Study Confirms Having An Abortion Does Not Lead To Depression, Debunking A Dangerous Anti-Choice Myth
+No, Having An Abortion Does Not Lead To Depression, New Study Confirms

 Among the countless myths perpetuated about abortion, it's supposed link to mental illness has been amongst the most detrimental.
 Tackling these rumors, and any other false information being spread, helps make discussions about abortion and mental illness safer.
 And recently, a new study confirmed that having an abortion does not lead to depression.

 The study, published in JAMA Psychiatry, is the work of Dr. Julia R. Steinberg, from the University of Maryland School of Public Health, and colleagues.
 According to EurekAlert, researchers analyzed data on Danish women born between 1980 to 1994; at the end of the study, that amounted to nearly 400,000 women.
 A press release for the study published by EurekAlert outlined that the information on these women included abortions, childbirths, and antidepressant prescriptions as recorded by the Danish national Registries.

 It was the first study that looked at the risk of antidepressant use around an abortion as proxy for depression, according to the press release via EurekAlert.
 And the conclusion?
 Researchers found that the risk of antidepressant use did not change from the year before to the year after an abortion.
 Additionally, the risk of antidepressant use decreased as more time after the abortion collapsed.

 Given the stigma surrounding mental illnesses like depression, medications, and abortion, this study is incredibly important in helping people have access to medical care operating based on facts instead of rumors.
 And it couldn't have come at a better time.